45 Most Common Types of Spiders in Florida

 34. Green Lynx Spider

-Green lynx spiders are large and widespread throughout the US yet are rarely seen.
+Green lynx spiders are large and widespread throughout the US but rarely seen.
 Males range from around 12mm to 17 mm in size, while females range from 16mm to 20 mm.

 The green lynx spider has a cylindrical body shape with green or brown lines, giving it the appearance of a traffic cone or cactus.
 This coloration may also come as stripes or dots.

 These spiders build multiple tube-shaped webs that are off-white or brown.
-They can be found in corners, doorways and windowsills, fences, under eaves, and soffits.
+They can be found in corners, doorways, windowsills, fences, under eaves, and soffits.

 35. Mabel Orchard Orbweaver

-Mabel Orchard Orbweaver is a species of orb weaver spider that can be found in Florida.
+Mabel Orchard Orbweaver is a species of orb weaver spider found in Florida.
 They are commonly found from Kansas to Florida and southward and through northern Africa, Asia, and most other countries.

-In general, the females have a length ranging from about 13-22 mm (0.5-0.9 inches).
-The males are usually a little smaller at about 10 mm (0.4 inches).
+Generally, the females have a length ranging from about 13-22 mm (0.5-0.9 inches).
+The males are usually smaller at about 10 mm (0.4 inches).
 Females have a reddish brown color on their backs, with lighter coloring on their underbelly.

 36. Yellow Garden Spider

-Spider research is an interesting field, and there are many types of spiders in Florida The yellow garden spider is a common type that may be found as far south as North Carolina.
+Spider research is an interesting field, and many types of spiders exist in Florida.
+The yellow garden spider is a common type that may be found as far south as North Carolina.

 These spiders like to build their webs in shady areas near vegetation or water and prefer lower grasses, shrubs, and trees for their habitat.